NewMountain/Scorekeeper/README.md

 It was an enjoyable opportunity to practice Elm.

-To run, clone this repo, in the directory:
+To run, clone this repo, and in the directory where cloned, run:

 ```npm install```